 Because of the lack of variety in shots available, you should try to keep drone videos short – generally a minute or less.

-Remember when sending an operator to capture drone video to consider things like weather, time of day and time of year.
-Drone images shot in the “golden hour” of sunrise or sunset can really make a building pop, and land shoots during the spring when grass is green are often more appealing than winter shots when the land is brown and murky.
+Remember, when sending an operator to capture drone video, consider things like weather, time of day, and time of year.
+Drone images shot in the “golden hour” of sunrise or sunset can really make a building pop, and land shoots during the spring when the grass is green are often more appealing than winter shots when the land is brown and murky.

 2. Property Tours

 Another common type of video used to market commercial properties is the property tour video.
 These videos often combine drone footage with other B–roll of the property and sometimes still photography or renderings to show off various views and features of the property.

 Property tour videos are excellent for showcasing existing buildings.
 They are a great way to highlight building exteriors, on-site and nearby amenities, and to show off cool existing tenant spaces and common areas.
 Most of the time you see these videos leverage graphic overlays to narrate the video, but we’ve seen good examples with voiceovers or interviews as well.